Photo by Maxfoot on Pixabay

 There’s now even a bike shortage – lagging behind the PPE shortage — due to tariffs on bikes from China, lower production, and fewer imports.
 As the benefits of biking become ingrained in our lives, our urban infrastructures will change too… with less focus on cars and more on the cycling form of “active transportation.”

 Ted Flanigan runs EcoMotion, a California-based company with the mission of the cost-effective greening of cities, corporations, and campuses.
 He has dedicated his career to finding win-win solutions that create financial and environmental benefits while fostering a sustainable society.
-Connect with Ted on Facebook and Twitter, read all of his MOTHER EARTH NEWS posts here.
+Connect with Ted on Facebook and Twitter, listen to The NetPositive Podcast, and read all of his MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.